Frequently Asked Questions

 No, as long as you are a Fellow or Associate of ICSI for two years or more, you are eligible to enroll with CGIC.

-All members of the ICSA are members of the same Institute, regardless of which division they are registered in.
-If you wish to transfer your membership, please contact the ICSA division where you are a member and they will arrange for your details to be transferred.
+All members of the CGI are members of the same Institute, regardless of which division they are registered in.
+If you wish to transfer your membership, please contact the CGI division where you are a member and they will arrange for your details to be transferred.

 Please note there will be a one-time transfer fee plus any outstanding membership fees to transfer out of or into the Canadian Division that must be paid before transferring.